Circu1tI0N3rd/BKSCrawler/README.md

 ## License
 This library has a GNU GPLv3 license

+## Future
+- Use hashing with key for password instead of plain text when inputing to funtion (Currently not supported).

 ## FAQ
 -	**Q:** **_Can I use non-HCMUT account with this library?_**